Neurology Residency Program

 Program Overview

-Mayo Clinic in Jacksonville, Florida — in affiliation with Nemours Children's Specialty Care — offers a three-year Child and Adolescent Neurology Residency.
+Mayo Clinic in Jacksonville, Florida — in affiliation with Nemours Children's Health — offers a three-year Child and Adolescent Neurology Residency.
 Mayo and Nemours have been collaborating in pediatric care for more than a decade to provide vanguard training for residents and fellows.
 Our residents come from across the United States and obtain academic positions and clinical positions at nationally recognized centers.

 The Child and Adolescent Neurology Residency offers you an extensive inpatient and outpatient clinical experience, didactic programs and research opportunities in a tertiary care setting with coverage of all pediatrics specialties.
-The pediatric portions of the residency take place at Nemours Children's Specialty Care and adjacent tertiary care 220 bed Wolfson Children's Hospital.
+The pediatric portions of the residency take place at Nemours Children's Health and adjacent tertiary care 220 bed Wolfson Children's Hospital.
 The adult clinical experience is provided at Mayo Clinic.

 The training program supports either an academic or a clinical professional career.
 The American Board of Psychiatry and Neurology Inc. (ABPN) requires that you complete a minimum of two years of general pediatrics residency or one year of pediatric residency, plus one year of internal medicine residency to become certified in neurology with special qualification in child neurology.
 The two year general pediatric residency can be completed at the adjacent University of Florida in Jacksonville program that forms an integral portion of the Wolfson Children’s Hospital.